- 11 Oct 2011

 US Healthcare Reform and the Pharmaceutical Industry

-Executive Summary — The 2010 Patient Protection and Affordable Care Act (ACA) will restructure the US health care market in the coming years.
+Overview — The 2010 Patient Protection and Affordable Care Act (ACA) will restructure the US health care market in the coming years.
 For the pharmaceutical industry, the ACA is likely to prove a mixed blessing.
 In this paper, Assistant Professor Arthur Daemmrich analyzes the political economy of health care, specifically concerning health care reform.
 He then considers how the ACA will affect the pharmaceutical sector, both quantitatively in terms of the size of the prescription drug market and qualitatively in terms of industry structure and competitive dynamics.
 Daemmrich also places the current reforms into historical context and describes the political negotiations that enabled passage of the ACA.
 Key concepts include:

 - Since the United States is the world's largest prescription drug market and has among the fewest price control mechanisms, the ACA holds significance to pharmaceutical firms internationally.